AhmedZiada-DE/DataStructuresCPP/README.md

 - **Binary Search Tree (BST)**
 - **Graph Model**

 Each structure is carefully implemented for ease of understanding and reusability.
-Simply import the desired header into your project and start building with these foundational data structures!
+Simply import the desired header into your project and start building with these data structures!